 Monday Night Whirling Dervish will be available in 12-ounce cans and draft starting January 20th.

 Creature Comforts Duende returns to the Athens, Georgia brewery’s taproom today.

 This Tap Room Series release is an imperial India pale ale, brewed with Citra, Mosaic, and Simcoe hops.
 The end result is an IPA that is big on fruity notes.

 … There’s a consistent fruit flesh flavor to the beer that adds a wonderful complexity to the bright citrus notes as the overtones dance around the fleshy notes, supporting without ever getting in the way….

 Creature Comforts Duende is a 16-ounce can and draft offering.
-Athens and Atlanta, Georgia will see limited distribution.
+No distribution for this run.